Waka-Xi/Blog_Image/README.md

 # Blog_Image
-For the images of Blog.
+For the image of Blog.